Sleep Profiler Biomarkers for

 Characterization of Neurodegenerative Disorders

 We cross-validated the automated staging accuracy in patients with isolated REM sleep behavior disorder and investigated whether a biomarker developed to detect ICU delirium, called atypical N3 sleep, was able to assess altered mental status in patients with Lewy body dementia.
+The association between sleep and wake EEG slowing attributed to neurodegeneration was also described.

 20-minute Video: Phenotyping Neurodegenerative Disorder Risk and Severity Using Sleep EEG Biomarkers